Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Mental incapacity renders consent defective because the party cannot understand the nature and consequences of the transaction.
-Courts balance protecting the incapacitated against the reasonable expectations of the other party.
+Courts balance protecting the incapacitated person against the reasonable expectations of the other party.

 When incapacity is ongoing, the law provides mechanisms for others to act on behalf of incapacitated persons while protecting them from exploitation.